Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Experiments and Findings

 \subsubsection{Existence of Feasible Policies}

-Apart from the situations where we do find feasible policies, there are certain scenarios where no feasible policy exists.
-Map layouts, type of sensors and placement of goals all matters.
+In addition to scenarios where feasible policies are found, there are cases where no feasible policy exists.
+Map layouts, sensor ranges, and goal placements all play a significant role in this.
+We will first provide a necessary condition as follows.